pop-team/pop-win/INSTALL.md

 	stty -F /dev/ttyUSB0

-The SensorProxy class of POPWin will try to reset the value to 115200 but this does apparently not work each time.
+The SensorProxy class of POPWin will try to reset the value to 115200 but this does apparently not work all the time.

 ### Problem
 Cannot compile application with Contiki 2.6: